Karlee Everist

 Karlee Everist (born September 13, 1991, as Karlee Jones) is a Canadian curler from Bedford, Nova Scotia.
-She currently plays lead on Team Christina Black.
+She is currently the alternate on Team Christina Black.

 Career

-Womens
+Women

 Everist grew up in Thunder Bay, where she was on the top junior team in the city in the late 2000s.
 The team included Sarah Lang, and was coached by World Champion curler Rick Lang.
 She was the Northern Ontario runner-up to Kendra Lilly on several occasions.
-Eversit moved to Nova Scotia in 2012 to study pharmacy.
+Everist moved to Nova Scotia in 2012 to study pharmacy.

 After moving to Nova Scotia, she joined the Kelly MacIntosh rink at lead for the 2013–14 season.
 The team also included third Kristen MacDiarmid and second Jennifer Crouse.
 In their two tour events, the DeKalb Superspiel and the Dave Jones Mayflower Cashspiel, the team was unable to reach the playoff round.
 Despite this, the team had a strong showing at the 2014 Nova Scotia Scotties Tournament of Hearts, finishing 6–1 through the round robin.
-This qualified them for the semifinal where they beat Mary-Anne Arsenault 9–8.
+This qualified them for the semifinal, where they beat Mary-Anne Arsenault 9–8.
 In the provincial final against Heather Smith, the team gave up three in the tenth end to lose 6–3.

 Team MacIntosh, now known as Team Backman, found success on the tour the following season, winning the Lady Monctonian Invitational Spiel in Moncton, New Brunswick.
 They also played in the DeKalb SuperSpiel once again but were unable to qualify.
 At the 2015 Nova Scotia Scotties Tournament of Hearts, the team finished the round robin with a 4–3 record.
 They then beat Sarah Murphy in a tiebreaker before dropping the semifinal game to the eventual champions Team Arsenault.
 Kelly Backman left the team following the season, with third Kristen MacDiarmid moving up to skip and Sara Spafford coming in to play third for the 2015–16 season.

 Team MacDiarmid played in four tour events during the 2015–16 season, reaching the semifinals of the Lady Monctonian Invitational Spiel and the quarterfinals of the Appleton Rum Cashspiel.
 They also played in the Royal LePage Women's Fall Classic in Kemptville, Ontario, not reaching the playoffs.
 The team was unable to qualify for the 2016 Nova Scotia Scotties Tournament of Hearts through the open qualifier, finishing 2–3.
 Everist left the team at the conclusion of the season.